2022–23 Zira FK season

-The Zira FK 2022-23 season is Zira's eighth Azerbaijan Premier League season, and ninth season in their history.
+The Zira FK 2022-23 season was Zira's eighth Azerbaijan Premier League season, and ninth season in their history.

 Season events

 On 29 December, Zira announced the departure of Tamkin Khalilzade by mutual agreement.

 On 25 January, Zira announced the signing of Vladyslav Kulach to an 18-month contract from Dynamo Kyiv.

 On 29 January, Zira announced the signing of Wilde-Donald Guerrier to a six-month contract, with the option of an additional year, from Olympiakos Nicosia.

-On 4 February, Zira announced the signing of Abbas Ibrahim to a two-and-a-half year contract, with the option of an additional year, from Paços de Ferreira.
+On 4 February, Zira announced the signing of Abbas Ibrahim to a two-and-a-half-year contract, with the option of an additional year, from Paços de Ferreira.

-On 11 February, Zira announced the signing of Eldar Kuliyev to a three-and-a-half year contract, from Mynai.
+On 11 February, Zira announced the signing of Eldar Kuliyev to a three-and-a-half-year contract, from Mynai.

 On 15 February, Ilkin Muradov joined Sabail on loan for the remainder of the season.